-Course Outcome: This course will introduce the students to statistical studies useful for analysis, understanding behavior and trends of hazards and disasters based on related statistics (historical data, statics on frequency, damage, loss, spatio-temporal patterns, etc.).
-Statistical analysis of data collected from the field through direct observations or from respondents (using designed questionnaires) regarding, vulnerability, hazards, disaster, and scenarios in any phase of disaster management are also contents of this course.
-This course will also familiarize the students about how to collect the data and how to identify factors impacting individuals and communities risk status.
+Course Outcome: This course will introduce the students to statistical studies useful for analysis, understanding behavior and trends using disaster or hazard related statistics (historical data, statics on frequency, damage, loss, spatio-temporal patterns, etc.).
+Statistical analysis of data collected from the field through observations or from respondents (designed questionnaires) regarding hazards, disaster, and about different aspects of the society and scenarios in any phase of disaster management are also components of this course.
+This course will also familiarize the students about how to collect the data and how to determine factors impacting individuals and communities